 New members generally begin in B Grade, or if you are a more experienced photographer, you can choose to go into A Grade.

-Print entries will be received until 7:15pm on the evening of the competition.
+Print entries will be received until 7:15pm on the evening of the Evaluation.
 This time limit will be strictly enforced.
 Entry forms are to be filled in clearly and legibly.
 All prints must be marked on the back with the photographer's name, grade, a title for identification purposes and an arrow to show correct orientation.

-Print Competition sections:
+Print Evaluation sections:

 A Grade Colour

 A Grade Mono